 What will RPO look like in the future in the UK?

 As recruitment outsourcing continues to flourish in the UK, some of the apprehensions to change will fall as TA professionals become better informed and realise its benefits.
 This strategy will continue to grow in popularity as more organisations look for efficient, effective solutions, especially in light of an increasingly challenging domestic labour market.
 With economic expansion, internal TA functions will be stretched thin — there will be less bandwidth, prompting the need to explore third-party solutions.

 In upcoming posts, we will look at key TA challenges across The United States as well as what TA leaders will be looking to in 2017.
-We encourage you to sign up for our weekly blog email so you don't miss a post in this series!
+We encourage you to sign up for regular updates so you don't miss a post in this series!